Bowdoin College Catalogue and Academic Handbook

 Seminar.
 Explores three interrelated aspects of mortality—death, burial, and the afterlife—in ancient China.
 Questions include: How was death conceptualized in magico-medical literature and philosophical treatises?
 What were the differences between ghosts and ancestors and why they matter?
 What can burials tell us about how the dead were treated physically and ritually?
 What do changes in tomb designs and funerary artifacts tell us about the development of material world and religious traditions in ancient China?
 How did the imaginations and representations of the afterlife evolve along with the changes in the discourses of death and burial practices over time?
 Textual, visual, and archaeological sources will be used.
 Note: This course is part of the following field(s) of study: East Asia.
 It also fulfills the non-Euro/US and pre-modern requirements for history majors and minors.
 (Same as: HIST 2745)

-ASNS 2020 (c, IP, VPA) Power and Politics in Pre-modern Chinese Art
+ASNS 2020 (c, IP, VPA) Cosmographies and Ecologies in Chinese Art

 Previous terms offered: Spring 2023.